tofugu/wanikani-policies/policies/terms-of-service.md

 #### 1. Pricing

-Our pricing and payment terms are available at [wanikani.com/account/subscription](#).
+Our pricing and payment terms are available at [wanikani.com/account/subscription](https://www.wanikani.com/account/subscription).
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.
 Decreases in a subscription price may be applied in the middle of a payment term.

 #### 2. Upgrades, Downgrades, and Changes

 - We will immediately bill you when you upgrade from the free plan to any paying plan.
 - If you change your level of service, we will prorate the cost difference and apply any charges or discounts immediately.
-- You may change your level of service at any time by choosing a plan option or going into your Subscription settings.
+- You may change your level of service at any time by choosing a plan option or going into your [subscription settings](https://www.wanikani.com/account/subscription).
 If you choose to downgrade your account, you may lose access to Content, features, or capacity of your account.

 #### 3. Billing Schedule; No Refunds